 - JEE Advanced is conducted in May.

-- Candidates are provided with the facility of trying their luck twice for JEE Mains at the most can take 3 attempts in each.
+- Candidates are bestowed with the opportunity of working harder by giving them two chances for JEE Mains at the most can take 3 attempts in each.

 - From the year 2019, there are in total six attempts for clearing your examination.